guiprav/wysia/README.md

 Wysia
 =====

-Wysia ("What you see is awesome!") is an HTML template + mock data viewer.
+Wysia ("What you see is awesome!") is in essence an HTML template + mock data viewer.
+A more obnoxious description might be a functional prototyping platform for front end development.

 It is meant to showcase web designs with the least amount of duplication by using the same templates used in the final web site or application.

-It can also be used together with PhantomJS in order to comprehensively unit test your web site's appearance -- taking photos of elements and comparing them to saved ones -- and maybe client-side behavior if you mock the web API.
+It can also be used together with PhantomJS in order to comprehensively unit test your web site's appearance -- taking photos of elements and comparing them to saved ones -- as well as client-side behavior if you isolate mock logic from production logic.

 It will start a server that serves all Handlebars templates in the current directory backed by the specified JSON files.

-E.g. if you `GET /article-view/logged-in+sample-article`, the server will render `article-view.hbs` with `logged-in.json` and `sample-article.json`.
+E.g. if you `GET /article-view/logged-in,sample-article`, the server will render `article-view.hbs` with `logged-in.json` and `sample-article.json`.

 Other examples:

-* `/article-view/logged-out+sample-article`
+* `/article-view/logged-out,sample-article`
-* `/home/logged-out+sample-twitter-feed+sample-articles`
+* `/home/logged-out,sample-articles,sample-blogroll`
-* `/admin/logged-in+admin-user`
+* `/admin/logged-in,admin-user`
 * Etc.

 Usage